artulloss/Hotbar/README.md

 The first type is the Worlds hotbars, they automatically are given to you when you enter a world or respawn and go to that world.

-The second type is the Secondary-Hotbars, they aren't given to you automatically, but are able to be called using the hotbar command from console.
+The second type is the secondary-hotbars, they aren't given to you automatically, but are able to be called using the hotbar command from console.

 The configurations for both types of hotbars are identical.